gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    receiving an INIT chunk with not all DTLS/SCTP Mandatory Options, it SHOULD reply with ABORT.

-## RFC 6083 Fallback {#Fallback}
+### RFC 6083 Fallback {#Fallback}

-   This section discusses how an endpoint supporting this specification can fallback to follow the DTLS/SCTP behavior in RFC 6083.
+   This section discusses how an endpoint supporting this specification can fallback to follow the DTLS/SCTP behavior in RFC6083.
    It is recommended to define a setting that represents the policy to allow fallback or not.
 However, the possibility to use fallback is based on the ULP can operate using user messages that are no longer than 16383 bytes and where the security issues can be